OliverRadini/data-engineering-zoomcamp/homework/week-1-1.md

 - 10th: 78572

 According to this calculation, the date with the most trips would be the **10th**.

+_After checking, what was actually wanted here was the day with the single biggest trip._

 ## Question 5.
 The number of passengers